ThomasRoest/tweet_exporter/README.md

 # TweetExporter

-Ruby project to export your favorited tweets to html pages.
+Export your favorited tweets to simple html pages.

 ## Installation